 This is one section where Edge beats the Chrome and Firefox browser.
 The integrated virtual assistance makes our work a lot easier and minimizes the manual typing efforts up to a great extent.
-Well, there shouldn’t be any brownie points on guessing which virtual assistance is the browser using (try spelling Cortana).
+Well, there shouldn’t be any brownie points on guessing which virtual assistance the browser is using (try spelling Cortana).

-In its stand-alone sense, Cortana has some way to go before it matches up with Google Assistant, Siri, or even Alexa for that matter, however, its integration into the Edge browser is an interesting addition.
+In its stand-alone sense, Cortana has some way to go before it matches up with Google Assistant, Siri, or even Alexa for that matter; however, its integration into the Edge browser is an interesting addition.

 You could also add the current page to this collection by just clicking on the Add Current Page option.
 There’s no limitation as to how many items you could add to the collection or how many collections you could create in the first place.

-Bottom Line — Microsoft Edge Features
+Bottom Line: Microsoft Edge Features